 Concurrent Degree Policy

 A student cannot concurrently earn a degree using substantially the same courses at two different institutions.
-Prior to completing the application, the student must seek approval from the Director of Admissions.
-The request for approval must include the field of study of the degree being sought at each institution and the courses to be included.
-The student must demonstrate that s/he will be taking at least 30 credits that are not in the other degree program.
-The 30 credits must be in the concentration and a minimum of 15-18 must be at the upper level.
+An applicant should advise the Office of Admissions upon application if s/he intends to seek a concurrent degree.
+The student must take at least 30 credits that are not in the other degree program.
+The 30 credits must be in the concentration/major and a minimum of 15-18 must be at the upper level.
 Upon enrollment, the student should work closely with her/his academic advisor in course selection.